krobelus/rate-experiments/README.md

 In total we analyze 39 solvers and 120 unsatisfiable instances, making for over 4000 potential solver-instances pairs as benchmarks.
-However, after the sampling and above steps discarding benchmarks that are not relevant for us, we are left with merely 373 benchmarks where the proof is accepted by all checkers.
+However, after the sampling and above steps discarding benchmarks that are not relevant for us, we are left with merely 373 benchmarks where the proof is verified by all checkers.

-\paragraph{Parameters} For each benchmark, first the solver is run to create a proof, then all checkers are run.
-For `rate`, `rate -d` `DRAT-trim`, we ensure that the LRAT proof is accepted by the LRAT checker[^acl2].
-For proofs rejected by `rate`, we run `sick-check`, double-checking that the proof is incorrect under to the semantics of specified DRAT.
+\paragraph{Execution} For each benchmark, first the solver is run to create a proof, then all checkers are run on that proof.
+For `rate`, `rate-d` `DRAT-trim`, we ensure that the LRAT proof is verified by the LRAT checker[^acl2].
+For proofs rejected by `rate`, we run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.

 For running the solvers we used the same limits as in the SAT competition --- 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
 Similarly for